The Uncomfortable History Behind The Viral Video From Netflix's "The Vanishing at the Cecil Hotel"

 The conversations surrounding the clip added a sense of intrigue that turned a real woman into a character from a thriller.
 One theory even pointed to the similarities between Lam's disappearance and the 2005 movie Dark Water in which an elevator and water tank play key roles.
 Others suggested there was something supernatural taking place at The Cecil, which by then had rebranded itself as the boutique hostel Stay On Main.
 Still, the space was an easy mark since it's known as "the most haunted hotel in L.A." thanks to its long bizarre history of suicides, murders, and serial killer clientele.
 (Robert "The Night Stalker" Ramirez reportedly stayed there during the height of his murder spree.)

-While the theorists intentions may have been pure, their fervor sensationalized the disappearance of Lam — and the hotel's eerie reputation — further.
+While the theorists' intentions may have been pure, their fervour sensationalised the disappearance of Lam — and the hotel's eerie reputation — further.
 It also led to harassment of those the online conspiracists felt were possible suspects including Pablo Camilo, a death metal singer who goes by the name Morbid.
 The footage no longer feels like evidence, but legend.
-A real life horror story that inspired American Horror Story.
-A mystery akin Serial's search for answers in the murder of Hae Min Lee, which was also exacerbated by armchair detectives.
+A real-life horror story that inspired American Horror Story.
+A mystery akin to Serial's search for answers in the murder of Hae Min Lee, which was also exacerbated by armchair detectives.

 Advertisement